Find a current club that interests you.

 Kazakhstan Student Association

-The Kazakhstan Student Association’s primary goal is to introduce Kazakhstan, its culture, language and traditions to the MIIS community, through meeting forums and various events.
+The Kazakhstan Student Association’s primary goal is to introduce Kazakhstan and its culture, language, and traditions to the MIIS community through meetings, forums, and various events.
 By joining the Kazakhstan Student Association, everyone will have an opportunity to learn more about Kazakhstan’s past and present, and future goals.
 The club is open for everyone who is interested in Kazakhstan.
-During the meetings, three languages (English, Kazakh and Russian) will be used.
+During the meetings, three languages (English, Kazakh, and Russian) will be used.

-The Monterey Taiwanese Student Association promotes Taiwanese culture and language, and are open to all who love or take an interest in Taiwan, its culture, and its people.
+The Monterey Taiwanese Student Association promotes Taiwanese culture and language and is open to all who love or take an interest in Taiwan, its culture, and its people.
 We hope that people of all nationalities and backgrounds may become better acquainted with Taiwan through us and may come to appreciate Taiwan, its beauty, and the friendliness and helpfulness of its people.
-We are not a politically motivated association and do not wish to engage in any political bantering, particularly in regards to Taiwan/China relations, although we will not prevent people from discussing these issues amongst themselves in an educated way.
+We are not a politically motivated association and do not wish to engage in any political bantering, particularly in regard to Taiwan/China relations, although we will not prevent people from discussing these issues among themselves in an educated way.

 CTBTO Youth Group—Monterey

-The CTBTO Youth Group ("the MIIS Chapter") will serve as the MIIS chapter for the parent organization based in Vienna, which was established in 2016 to promote the entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+The MIIS CTBTO Youth Group serves as the local chapter for the parent organization based in Vienna, which was established in 2016 to promote the entry into force of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).